Each year, over a hundred thousand people and hundreds of organisations celebrate National Families Week – Australia’s annual celebration of families.

 The enduring theme is ‘Stronger Families, Stronger Communities’.

-This theme continues to highlight the important role families play as the central building block of our communities and the message that community wellbeing is enhanced by family wellbeing.
+This theme continues to highlight the important role families play as the central building block of our communities and deliver the message that community wellbeing is enhanced by family wellbeing.

 Annually, over 130,000 people are register to attend events around Australia from Thursday Island to southern Tasmania.